The-NeXT-Project/Docs/install-using-ubuntu.md

 sudo -u www-data /usr/bin/php xcat ClientDownload
 ```

-SSPanel-UIM relies on the Maxmind GeoLite2 database to provide IP geolocation information, first you need to configure the `maxmind_license_key` option in `config/.config.php` and then execute the following command:
+NeXT-Panel relies on the Maxmind GeoLite2 database to provide IP geolocation information, first you need to configure the `maxmind_license_key` option in `config/.config.php` and then execute the following command:

 ```bash
 php xcat Update